 You likely know it's mostly alcohol.
 So why doesn't hand sanitizer look, smell, and feel like the stuff doctors use to clean their tools?
 (Or for that matter, the kind we drink?)
-The difference is in the details, the American Chemical Society's latest Reactions video explains below.
+The difference is in the details, as the American Chemical Society's Reactions video explains below.

 Technically, most popular hand sanitizers are made from forms of alcohol including ethanol (the same stuff in wine, beer, and liquor) and isopropanol, which is found in rubbing alcohol.
 These dissolve the outer coating of viruses and bacteria, which ultimately ends up killing the pesky skin hitchhikers.